allogic/Nippon/README.md

  ModelUtility [Command] [Arguments]

 Commands:
- PrintToC                     [Model(Str)]                          Print the table of content for SCR/MD files PrintContent                 [Model(Str)]                          Print the content of SCR/MD files ConvertIntoProprietaryFormat [File(Str)] [Rules(Str)] [Model(Str)] Convert a standardized 3D file into the internal proprietary format
+ PrintToC                         [Model(Str)]                          Print the table of content for SCR/MD files PrintContent                     [Model(Str)]                          Print the content of SCR/MD files GenerateConversionRules          [Model(Str)] [Rules(Str)]             Generate conversion rules from an existing SCR/MD model
+ ValidateFileAgainstRules         [File(Str)] [Rules(Str)]              Validate a standardized 3D file against conversion rules
+ ConvertFileIntoProprietaryFormat [File(Str)] [Rules(Str)] [Model(Str)] Convert a standardized 3D file into the internal proprietary model format
  Version                                                                Print the current version Help                                                                   Print this help message

 Examples:
  PrintToC "minka.SCR"
  PrintContent "minka.SCR"
- ConvertIntoProprietaryFormat "monkey.FBX" "monkeyRules.JSON" "monkey.SCR"
+ GenerateConversionRules "minka.SCR" "rules.json"
+ ValidateFileAgainstRules "monkey.fbx" "rules.json"
+ ConvertFileIntoProprietaryFormat "monkey.fbx" "rules.json" "monkey.SCR"
 ```
 To change an existing model, you must first examine its properties.
 To do this, we first print out the ToC of an SCR/MD file.
 Next, we need to construct a JSON conversion rule that has the same values as we just saw in the ToC.
+Optionally we can validate our 3D model against the generated rules.

 Make sure that your custom model has the same parent-child relationships.
 Also make sure that your custom model has the same vertex attributes as the source model.
  - VertexOffset <=> Vertex Position Strip